Jasper51297/IGV-autoload/README.md

 # IGV-autoload
 Script to enhance the process of visualisation in IGV

-This function makes it easier to use the Intergrative Genomics Viewer.
-It will ask to enter a reference genome and an alignment file.
+This function makes it easier to use the Intergrative Genomics Viewer.\n It will ask to enter a reference genome and an alignment file.
 These files will be converted and sorted.
 It will start IGV with the reference genome and the alignment specified by the user.